 The content of this page has not been vetted since shifting away from MediaWiki.
 If you’d like to help, check out the how to help guide!

-This page has approaches for software developers to use for debugging ImageJ.
+This page has approaches for software developers to use for debugging ImageJ and Fiji.
 If you are a user looking to troubleshoot issues, see the Troubleshooting page.

-To debug problems with ImageJ, it is often helpful to launch it in debug mode.
+To debug problems, it is often helpful to launch in debug mode.
 See the Troubleshooting page for instructions.

-(the -- marker separates the Java options—if any—from the ImageJ options).
+(the -- marker separates the Java options—if any—from the program options).
 Once started that way, ImageJ will wait for the debugger to be attached, after printing a message such as:

 > Listening for transport dt\_socket at address: 46317